 Current projects focus on elucidating the basic motivational processes that govern people’s attachment to group symbols, as well as investigating when and why conflicts over group symbols arise and escalate, and what might be done to ameliorate them.

-Callahan, S. P., & Ledgerwood, A. (in press).
+Callahan, S. P., & Ledgerwood, A. (2013).
 The symbolic importance of group property: Implications for intergroup conflict and terrorism.
-In T. Walters, R. Monaghan, & J. M. Ramirez (Eds.), Radicalization, Terrorism, and Conflict.
+In T. Walters, R. Monaghan, & J. M. Ramirez (Eds.), Radicalization, terrorism, and conflict (pp. 232-267).
 Cambridge Scholars Publishing.

 Ledgerwood, A., & Liviatan, I. (2010).
 The price of a shared vision: Group identity goals and the social creation of value.
 Social Cognition: Special Issue on Shared Reality, 28, 401-421.